NoCodeDapps-OU/.github/profile/README.md

 # What's Next?

-NoCodeDapps v2 is coming in late September for our [LifeTime Pass](https://stacks.gamma.io/collections/NoCodeDapps-pass) holders!
+NoCodeDapps v2+ is coming in Q1 of 2025.

-The general public will have NoCodeDapps v2 during October 2024.

-Free Clarity contract deployment for [NOCC token holders](https://NoCodeDapps.xyz/) by December.

-NoCodeHacking 2024, the world's first NoCode hackathon for Bitcoin, is taking place from December 3rd to December 16th.
-Learn more by [clikcing here](https://nocodehacking.com).

 # Contact
-For more information, visit [NoCodeDapps.ai](https://NoCodeDapps.ai)
+For more information, visit [NoCodeDapps.com](https://NoCodeDapps.com)